In my decade-long experience as a coach, a significant number of male clients come in with the same problem—a saggy chest.

 Nutrition is Key

-The recommended dietary allowance of protein for muscle maintenance is at least 0.8 grams per kg of protein or more if you’re trying to build muscle .
+The recommended dietary allowance of protein for muscle maintenance is at least 0.8 grams per kg of protein or more if you’re trying to build muscle, according to the Medical News Today .

 5 Best Push-Ups for the Lower Chest